Overview

 LEG

-Day 7 — 11: That Beautiful Western Bit No One Goes To - Taumarunui to Waitomo
+Day 8 - 11: That Beautiful Western Bit & Those Caves - Ohakune to Waitomo

 Day 8

-Today, we drive through the 148km long ‘Forgotten World Highway’, a rugged, picturesque maze of steep hills, native bush, farmland, historic buildings, and winding streams that are a truly ‘lost piece of New Zealand’.
+This morning, we set off from Ohakune and drive north through the tundra-like alpine expanse of National Park down to Taumarunui, where we stop for an early lunch.
+We then drive south on the 148km long ‘Forgotten World Highway’, a rugged maze of steep hills, native bush, farmland, historic buildings, and winding streams that are a truly ‘lost piece of New Zealand’.

-Completing the second half of the Forgotten World Highway, we continue through the rugged Taranaki countryside before emerging from the hills at Stratford nestled beneath Mount Taranaki before arriving in to New Plymouth for three nights.
+Completing the second half of the Forgotten World Highway, we continue through the rugged Taranaki countryside before emerging from the hills at Stratford.
+With the impressive Mount Taranaki volcano rising on our left, we drive on to New Plymouth where we stay for two nights.

 Meals Included: Breakfast, Dinner